TheMisterOdd/Breeze/README.md

 ## How Leiva works:
 Leiva is written primary in C++ and its resultant code is compiled with [gcc](https://github.com/gcc-mirror/gcc).
 This gives Leiva a powerful typed and the speed and the low-level of C.

+Leiva is strongly influenced by Go and C (but mostly Go).
+But you'll ask...
+If is based in Go, why you dont use Go instead?

+**various reasons:**
+* Go only allows, manual memory allocation, but no deallocation.
+My language is focus on embedded systems, so I also want manual deallocation of memory while keeping simple the development.

+* Make it more simple by removing not needed keywords such as ```var``` for defining variables.
+Variable creating would look like this ```t Type``` instead of ```var t Type```

+* Improve performamce by using GCC as the backend of the compiler.
+Also promoting the use of optimization flags: `-O2`, `-Os`, `-s`... for better optimized code than, Go's.

+* C is embedded into the language.
+You could simple call a C function or the C preprocesor with an '@': `@#include <math.h>` or `@sin(math.Pi / 2)`

+* Inlining.
+Don't need to call a function if you copy it's code into the source code, directly, whenever is called.
+This saves, time by avoiding function call overhead.
+Functions defined like this: `fn Sin(x f64) f64 = @sin(math.Deg(x))` will be inlined

+* More...

 ##### How it works?
 **compiler:**
 ```